Q: What is Distance Learning and why is it required for schools in Sacramento County to start the 2020-2021 school year?

 Q: How long will we be in Distance Learning?

 A: Our district is closely following the guidance from the Sacramento County Public Health Department, the Sacramento County Office of Education, and the State of California on when it is safe to reopen our campuses.
 Our district plans to transition to a hybrid model of instruction as soon as it is safe to do so.
 "Hybrid" instruction means your child will be on campus with a teacher and a small group of classmates two days a week and will learn at home for the other three days of the week.
 When we return to campus, we will be following all current Public Health Department requirements for physical distancing, temperature checks, hand washing/sanitizing, sanitizing of surfaces, and face coverings.

-Q: How do I know if my child is too sick for school?
+Q: When students are allowed back on campus, how do I know if my child too sick to attend school?